-According to the weather: If you’re visiting Jordan between May to September, you must carry light clothes with you.
-Those planning to visit during December to February must carry heavy woolen clothes.
+According to the weather: If you’re visiting Jordan from May to September, you must carry light clothes with you.
+Those planning to visit from December to February must carry heavy woolen clothes.
 Rainwear is recommended for those visiting it between November to March.

-According to Jordanian culture: Jordan has a relatively liberal society and tourists can wear western clothes in modern cities like Amman and areas like Dead Sea but there are a few things visitors must keep in mind while walking in more conservative areas.
-Women should wear loose-fitting clothes covering their legs, arms and chest, while men should wear long loose-fitting trousers, T-shirts or high collar shirts.
+According to Jordanian culture: Jordan has a relatively liberal society and tourists can wear western clothes in modern cities like Amman and areas like the Dead Sea but there are a few things visitors must keep in mind while walking in more conservative areas.
+Women should wear loose-fitting clothes covering their legs, arms, and chest, while men should wear long loose-fitting trousers, T-shirts, or high collar shirts.

 Suggested Read: 8 Best Things To Do In Jordan To Make The Most Of Your Trip